 What does CGD™ mean?

-The CGD™ certification mark is recognized across Canada and is the only certification mark for graphic and visual communication designers in North America.
+The CGD™ mark is recognized across Canada and is the only certification mark for graphic and visual communication designers.

 CGD™ certified graphic and communication designers provide their clients with the assurance that their services have met or exceeded the national standard.
-Additionally, those licensed to use the CGD™ certification mark adhere to a formalized Code of Ethics and Sustainability Principles unlike non-members who do not.
+Additionally, those licensed to use the CGD™ certification mark adhere to a formalized Code of Ethics and Sustainability Principles unlike non-members.

 Increase Success, Reduce Risk